Let the Noise Speak: Harnessing Noise for a Unified Defense Against Adversarial and Backdoor Attacks: Conclusion

 \section{Conclusion}

-ML systems have become increasingly vulnerable to adversarial and backdoor attacks, which necessitates robust security measures.
-In this paper, we introduce \sysname, a detection method that only relies on noise to defend against such threats. \sysname is a reconstruction-based detector that isolates noise from test inputs, extracts malicious features, and utilizes them to identify malicious inputs.
-Experimental evaluations on the CIFAR10 dataset showcase the effectiveness of \sysname, achieving AUROC scores of over 0.954 and 0.852 against white-box and black-box adversarial attacks, respectively, and reaching 0.992 accuracy against backdoor attacks.
-Comparative study against MagNet-based approaches underscore \sysname's superior performance across diverse attack scenarios.
+ML systems have become increasingly vulnerable to adversarial and backdoor attacks, necessitating robust security measures.
+In this paper, we introduce \sysname, a detection method that only relies on noise to defend against such threats. \sysname is a novel reconstruction-based detector that isolates noise from test inputs, extracts malicious features, and utilizes them to identify malicious inputs.
+Our comprehensive evaluation of \sysname across a diverse range of datasets and attacks demonstrates its superior performance in detecting both adversarial and backdoor attacks. \sysname consistently outperforms state-of-the-art baselines, achieving average AUROC scores of 0.932 against white-box and 0.875 against black-box adversarial attacks.
+Notably, against backdoor attacks, \sysname attains an average AUROC of 0.937 on the CIFAR-10 dataset.
+These results underscore \sysname's potential as a unified, robust, and effective defense mechanism for real-world ML applications.
+While \sysname reveals a potential avenue for ML defense, it can also work in conjunction with the sample-based defense and further augment detection performance.